 All landlords in California must provide their tenants with general information regarding bedbugs.
 Including, what bedbugs look like and when they typically appear.

-Disclosure of Registered Sex Offenders
+Disclosure of Registered Sex Offender

 California landlord-tenant law also requires all landlords to disclose information to potential tenants regarding Megan’s Law.